-There are, so far, no statutory exposure limits in the UK.
+For public exposure, there are, so far, no statutory exposure limits in the UK.
 The limits that apply do so as a matter of Government policy.
 Some industries including the electricity industry have a policy of complying.
 Some do not, and it is doubtful if the limits could be legally enforced.
-From 2016, the occupational exposure limits will be legally enforceable.
+From 2016, however, the occupational exposure limits have been legally enforceable.

 In 2010, ICNIRP produced new guidelines.
 But these do not automatically take effect in the UK.
 The UK policy remains based on 1998 ICNIRP until Government decide otherwise - see below.

 For occupational exposure, the Control of Electromagnetic Fields at Work Regulations 2016 implement the EU Directive 2013 in the UK and are based on the values from ICNIRP 2010.

 The policy stems from advice given by NRPB in 2004.

 The National Radiological Protection Board (NRPB) was the independent body charged by the UK Parliament with giving advice on EMFs, including advice on safe levels of exposure.
 On 1 April 2005, the NRPB joined the Health Protection Agency, becoming the Radiation Protection Division, and in 2013, it became part of Public Health England.
 Until 2004, the NRPB published its own exposure guidelines, last revised in 1993.
 In March 2004, it published new Advice on limiting exposures to EMFs.
 This Advice recommended that the UK adopts levels published internationally by ICNIRP, the International Commission on Non-Ionizing Radiation Protection (more detail on the 2004 NRPB Advice).
 This advice has been accepted by Government for both public and occupational exposure.

 There are three tiers of documents that establish the public exposure limits in the UK:

 - The Written Ministerial Statement of 2009 established the policy